uselagoon/lagoon/docs/using-lagoon-the-basics/index.md

 Some Docker images and containers need additional customizations from the provided images.
 This usually has two reasons:

-1. **Application code**: Containers like NGINX, PHP, Node.js, etc., need the actual programming code within their images.
+1. **Application code**: Containers like NGINX, PHP, Node.js, etc, need the actual programming code within their images.
 This is done during a Docker build step, which is configured in a Dockerfile.
 Lagoon has full support for Docker, and therefore also allows you full control over the resulting images via Dockerfile customizations.
 2. **Customization of images**: Lagoon also allows you to customize the base images according to your needs.
 This can be to inject an additional environment variable, change a service configuration, or even install additional tools.
 We advise caution with installing additional tools to the Docker images, as you will need to maintain any adaptions in the future!

 ## Supported Services & Base Images by Lagoon